potassco/coala/README.md

 http://www.cs.uni-potsdam.de/wv/coala2/

+This project can be used from directories or packed and be installed using python distutils.

+### Using without installing

+coala can be used without installation.<br>
+It can be run calling

+	python coala/coala examples/medical.bc

+### Packing and installing using python distutils

+The project can be packed calling

+    python setup.py sdist

+Which will produce a coala-Version.tar.gz in the dist directory.<br>
 If you unpack the tar file, there will be a "coala-Version" directory.

-From there you can either install it using the setup.py script as super user ( sudo python setup.py install )<br>
+From there you can install it using the setup.py script as super user.

-Or you can run the tool directly from it's subfolder (python coala/coala examples/medical.bc)
+####Installation:

+    sudo python setup.py install

 For the Input language, there is an "coala-Version/examples" folder with 3 small examples.<br>
 (additionally, there are more files in the "coala-Version/testcases" directory;<br>
 Note that the files role_X.bc must be run with:

-	python coala/coala examples/medical.bc

-or after installing with

 	coala examples/medical.bc

 )

-The implementation does also allow to use variables (bound in a <where> part).

-Installation:

-	sudo python setup.py install

 Note that coala does not include solving options if it cannot find the gringo python library.<br>
 If you want to use clingo instead, you will have to run a translated instance together with an encoding instead.